Back to Top

 To use DKIM, a domain owner must create a public/private key pair, publish the public key in a DNS TXT record under the domain name, and configure their email server to sign outgoing messages using the private key.
 However, third-party email service providers (ESP) like Google, Microsoft, SendGrid, and others keep the private keys in their own servers without sharing them with the public.
 In such cases, the user must retrieve the Public Key from their portal or contact the provider's support team to obtain it.
 The recipient's mail server then queries the DNS to retrieve the public key and validates the signature in the email header to determine if the message is authentic.

 Overall, DKIM ensures that your email has not been altered during the sending process.
-DKIM and SPF (Sender Policy Framework) help your DMARC enforcement and increase your email deliverability, warding off cybercriminals, email fraud, and phishing attacks.
+DKIM and SPF (Sender Policy Framework) help your DMARC enforcement and increase your email deliverability, warding off cybercriminals, email fraud, and phishing attacks (you can check DKIM and SPF records with our excellent tools).

 Why Do You Need DKIM, DMARC, And SPF Checks?